Lara Croft: In video games

 Eidos rebooted the series with Tomb Raider: Legend (2006), which focuses on Lara Croft's search for Excalibur and her mother, altering the character's backstory as part of the redesign.
 Tomb Raider: Anniversary (2007), a remake of the first game in the series, carried over design elements from Legend.
 Tomb Raider: Underworld (2008) continues the plot introduced in Legend.
 The story centres on Croft's search for information about her mother's disappearance.
 In the process she learns of the existence of Thor's hammer, Mjölnir.
 Lara Croft and the Guardian of Light (2010) is a downloadable game that is set in a Central American jungle, and features an ancient warrior who works with Lara Croft.
 In 2013, the series was rebooted a second time with the game Tomb Raider, which retold the story of Lara's origins and began a new continuity.
 Its sequel Rise of the Tomb Raider was released in 2015, and the third game, Shadow of the Tomb Raider, in 2018.

 Outside of Tomb Raider.
 Lara Croft also appears as a Diana DLC crossover skin in the fighting game Brawlhalla.
 Additionally, Croft makes a cameo appearance in the PlayStation 5 game Astro's Playroom.
 Lara Croft appears in Fortnite Battle Royales sixth season of the second chapter and was featured in a "Team Up!" mode with Aloy from Horizon Zero Dawn.
+Fortnite later added a separate Angel of Darkness-styled skin in 2025.
 Lara Croft also made an appearance in Call of Duty: Modern Warfare IIs Season 5 Reloaded update.
 Lara Croft appears as a playable character in Hero Wars: Alliance and Hero Wars: Dominion Era as part of a special time-limited event.
-Croft became a playable survivor in the asymmetrical horror game Dead by Daylight in the Tomb Raider DLC on 16 July 2024.
+In July 2024, Croft was added as a playable character in the online horror game Dead by Daylight with the release of the Tomb Raider DLC.